-- Each year, every kid will be issued a very special digital card that is NOT VALID in the library, or anywhere in Illinois Heartland Library System.
+Each year, every participating child will be issued a very special digital card that is not valid in the library or anywhere in the Illinois Heartland Library System.
 Children who already have a Mattoon Public Library card can choose to participate in the Book Buggy, but they must bring that card with them to receive service.

-We encourage all those who are able, to attend in-house Library programs and events.
-Those that do so, and would like to check out materials will need to convert their Book Buggy card to a real Library Card.
+We encourage all those who are able to attend in-house Library programs and events.
+Those that do so and would like to check out materials will need to convert their Book Buggy card to a real library card.

 The Summer Reading Program

-- Each week, the books will have a special bookmark inside.
-Kids keep track of how much they read, and the title of the book (it can be any book, not just the one they get from the Book Buggy.
+Each week, the books will have a special bookmark inside.
+Kids keep track of how much they read and the title of the book.
+This can be any book, not just the one they get from the Book Buggy.
 Once finished, kids can then bring the completed bookmark back to the Book Buggy.
 The Library staff will keep track of their time and bring them prizes when they are eligible.
 Any further instructions will be on the bookmarks.